 Do I Need A Home Security System?

-Out of 127.59 million households in the United States, only 36 million have security systems, about 30%, according to an article from the New York Times1.
-That’s a shockingly low number, considering that most people would want to know if they were being robbed.
-However, with so little education about home security, it can be difficult to know if one needs a security system, how effective they are in general, and which one to buy.
-But that’s what we’re here for!
+Out of 127.59 million households in the United States, only 36 million have security systems, according to an article from the New York Times1.
+That’s slightly less than 30 percent!
+We thought that was a shockingly low number and were unsure why more people didn’t want to know if they were being robbed.
+After much consideration, we attributed this statistic to the lack of education available regarding home security.

 Home Burglary Statistics